Skip to main content

 grinding4 negative mentions

-• Retro pixel art style and atmospheric music that enhance the overall experience.
+• The pixel art graphics and atmospheric soundtrack enhance the overall experience, creating a nostalgic yet engaging environment.

 • story